Avianca Flight 9463: Court Proceedings

 The Supreme Court of Justice of Colombia ratified the decision of the Second Criminal Court of the Bucaramanga Circuit of May 16, 2005.
 The sentence condemned the hijackers, Luis Eduardo Galvis Rivera, William Ricardo Blanco Suárez and Héctor Dante Becerra Salazar to 37, 36 and 36 years in prison, respectively, for the crimes of aggravated extortive kidnapping, seizure and diversion of aircraft, material falsehood in public documents and destruction, suppression and concealment of public documents.
 Blanco and Becerra were sentenced for destruction, suppression and concealment of a public document, in addition to a fine of $1,199 pesos and the inability to hold public office and functions for up to 10 years.

-Also for the hijacking of Avianca Flight 9463, José María Ballestas was also found guilty, who was in Venezuela.
-Ballestas was later extradited to Colombia, where he was finally convicted.
+José María Ballestas was also found guilty for the hijacking, who was in Venezuela at the time of the verdict.
+Ballestas was later extradited to Colombia, where he was convicted.
 Also the hijackers Herlinto Chamorro Acosta, alias "Antonio García", Israel Ramírez Pineda, alias "Pablo Beltrán, and Ever Castillo Sumaleva, alias "El Gallero" were convicted as well.

-On September 12, 2007, the last hijacker was captured in the Los Olivos neighborhood of Barranquilla, María Orlinda Guerrero, alias "La Negra Yesenia" whom the Colombian authorities accused of being the a ringleader of the Frente de guerra Darío de Jesús Ramírez Castro.
+On September 12, 2007, the last hijacker was captured in the Los Olivos neighborhood of Barranquilla, María Orlinda Guerrero, alias "La Negra Yesenia" whom the Colombian authorities accused of being the ringleader of the Frente de guerra Darío de Jesús Ramírez Castro.
 Guerrero was accused of planning the hijacking of the aircraft.